covexp/vanish/README.md

 ## Objective

-*vanish* can be used to generate a single frame from an image sequence, where transient foreground objects (such as passerby, moving cars, flying birds, etc.) are removed and only the stable background is retained.
+*vanish* can be used to generate a single frame from an image sequence, where transient foreground objects (such as pedestrians, moving cars, flying birds, etc.) are removed and only the stable background is retained.

 ***Input***